 The Houston Chapter of the VdGSA is pleased to offer private lessons with famed teacher Sarah Mead.
 If you are interested in taking a lesson with Sarah Mead on one or more of these dates, please contact Pedro Funesfor scheduling.

-Lessons with Sarah Mead Spring 2017
+Lessons with Sarah Mead Spring 2018

-About Sarah Mead Sarah Mead teaches, performs, and proselytizes polyphony in the Boston area.
+ABOUT SARAH MEAD Sarah Mead teaches, performs, and proselytizes polyphony in the Boston area.
 The 2007 winner of the Thomas Binkley Award from Early Music America, she is Professor of the Practice of Music at Brandeis University, and has taught sixteenth-century theory and performance practice at the Longy School of Music.
 Her handbook on Renaissance Theory is used in historical music programs around the country.
 Overseas she has been a guest tutor at Trinity College of Music in London and the Easter Viol School in Australia.
 She serves on the Boards of the VdGSA and EMA, and is Conclave Music Director for the Viola da Gamba Society of America.

-Also viol lessons are offered on a regular basis in the Houston area with Pedro Funes.
+VIOL LESSONS with Pedro Funes Also viol lessons are offered on a regular basis in the Houston area with Pedro Funes.